zzaimeche/saltwikiclone/Ubermaster-Architecture.md

 [[images/10km.png]]

-- **Ubermaster** in this figure is a "master of masters", where "child master to ubermaster" is like "minion to master" relation.
+- **Ubermaster** in this figure is a control centre, a "master of masters", where "child master to ubermaster" is like "minion to master" relation.
 That would mean that "child masters" are nothing else but an extended Syndic Masters that can:
   - proxy-pass commands between the end minions and the Ubermaster.
   - keep track which minion belongs to what child-master
   - register minions